-Swedish Voices in Prose: Johannes Anyuru Posted by Chelsea B on Jun 17, 2020 in Culture, Current Events, Geography, History, Literature, Living in Sweden, Politics, Swedish Language, The Swedish blog team
+Swedish Voices in Prose: Johannes Anyuru Posted by Chelsea B on Jun 17, 2020 in Culture, Living in Sweden, Swedish Language

 Writers have been using prose to reflect upon the world around them for millennia.
 One of my favorite Swedish writers who does just that is Johannes Anyuru.
 Today, we’ll learn a bit about Anyuru and introduce his 2015 poem Aska (Ashes).